UD-CISC374/educational-game-project-team-20-will-cantera-ben-testani/egdd.md

 - Survive waves of enemies:
     - Description: There are three levels the player must get through, each containing three waves of enemies to get past.
     - Alignment: This aligns with the learning objectives of reading time from analog and digital clocks in standard and military time because the player must make their decisions with time and the clock in the game background in mind by using the hints to correctly place defenses.
-- Achieve a high score by the end of the game:
-    - Description: This is hopefully a motivator to come back and play the game more than once as the player can get feedback as to how well they did with the time questions throughout the game and know what to improve upon.
-    - Alignment: The score system pushes the learning objectives forward effectively by helping the player figure out what aspects of telling time they are struggling with, and giving helplful tips for their unique needs.

 # Procedures/Actions

 The player can build structures by selecting and dragging them to the desired location.
-The player can earn upgrade points and consumable items by opening chests obtained from vanquished enemies.
-The points can buy upgrades to the players defenses and the consumable items can be used during enemy attacks to help the defense clear out enemies or bail the player out if they did not correctly place a defense in an area being attacked.
+The player can earn powerups by opening chests obtained from vanquished enemies.
+The powerups can be used during enemy attacks to help the defense clear out enemies or bail the player out if they did not correctly place a defense in an area being attacked.
 Chests can be opened up after waves by interacting with the clock lock visual on the chest.
 If the player manages to set the clock to the correct time given on a digital clock, the chest opens.
+The Player can also drag and drop powerups gained from the chests to the game to help defend the time crystal.

 # Rules

 The main resource available to the player are the enemies they fend off.
-Successfully clearing these enemies off the screen with defensive structures give the enemies a chance to drop a chest the player can open to get powerful upgrades and consumable items.
-Failing to open chests results in a big loss for the player as they will not be able to upgrade their defenses or use consumable items.
+Successfully clearing these enemies off the screen with defensive structures give the enemies a chance to drop a chest the player can open to get powerful powerups.
 After fending off three waves of enemies, the player will have beaten the current level, and will have to go through two more levels, so three levels in total, each containing three waves.
-At the end of the game, regardless if the player won or lost, a summary of some stats is presented; such as waves survived, total points earned, enemies destroyed, how many chests were opened.
-These are used to give the player a final score and let them know which time questions they should work to improve on.

 # Objects/Entities